-These financial statements were approved by management for issuance on April 1, 2022.
-Management has evaluated subsequent events through this date, and has no events to disclose except as disclosed herein (see Note 11).
+These financial statements were approved by management for issuance on November 9, 2022.
+Management has evaluated subsequent events through this date and has no events to disclose except as disclosed herein.

 3 - LIQUIDITY AND AVAILABILITY OF RESOURCES

 The Foundation's financial assets available within one year of the statements of financial position date for general expenditures consist of the following components: